15 min read

 No strategic procurement — just transactional relationships

 Furthermore, this pay-as-you-go dynamic prevents suppliers from fully understanding your business’s needs and growth plans.
-Without a deeper commitment, it’s challenging for suppliers to align with your operational goals or offer insights that could lead to process improvements, cost reductions, or innovations tailored to your requirements.
+Without a deeper commitment, it’s challenging for suppliers to align with your operational goals or offer insights that could lead to process improvements, price reductions, or innovations tailored to your requirements.

 Stock management issues

 Moreover, it’s hard to forecast future demand because there’s no centralized view of what’s been ordered, what’s in stock, or what’s needed.
-This makes it challenging to plan ahead for seasonal needs, new projects, or unforeseen spikes in demand, resulting in either overbuying or underbuying.
+This makes it challenging to plan ahead for seasonal needs, new projects, or expected spikes in demand, resulting in either overbuying or underbuying.

 No unified approach to sustainability